Kayce-joy/dsc-course0-m8-lab/README.md

 * **Most Durable:** For planes that hold up best during accidents, Luscombe and Grumman-Schweizer models rarely get badly damaged.

 ### Large Aircraft Options
-* **Top Passenger Safety:** Mainline Boeing planes—especially the 777 and 757—are highly recommended because they have an amazing track record of keeping passengers safe in emergencies.
+* **Top Passenger Safety:** Mainline Boeing planes, especially the 777 and 757, are highly recommended because they have an amazing track record of keeping passengers safe in emergencies.
 * **Longest Lasting:** Dehavilland aircraft are excellent for airframe longevity and maintaining durability.

 ---